aiqm/torchani/docs/src/migrating_from_2.rst

             return energies

     model = Model()
+    energies = model(atomic_nums, coords, cell, pbc)  # forward is automatically called

-This gives you the full flexibility of ``torch``, at the cost of additional complexity.
+This gives you the full flexibility of ``torch``, at the cost of some complexity.